ChrisPritchard/rosalind/017_mrna/readme.md

 As you will see in this exercise, some Rosalind problems will ask for a (very large) integer solution modulo a smaller number to avoid the computational pitfalls that arise with storing such large numbers.

-Given: A protein string of length at most 1000 aa.
+Given: A protein string of length at most 1000 aa.0

 Return: The total number of different RNA strings from which the protein could have been translated, modulo 1,000,000.
 (Don't neglect the importance of the stop codon in protein translation.)